 --

 The University of Cambridge is committed to widening participation in higher education.
 As part of this work, we would like to work with and support students who may have experienced either educational disadvantage or belong to a group that is statistically less likely to progress to higher education.
-We hope to be able to offer all eligible students a place on Phase 1 of the programme and we are anticipating around 1,000 students will start in January, but places offered may need to be prioritised according to our eligibility criteria.
+We are able to offer all eligible students a place on Phase 1 of the programme and we are anticipating around 3000 students will start in January, but places offered may need to be prioritised according to our eligibility criteria.

 This programme is not designed to support students who are considering applying to medical courses such as Medicine, Veterinary Medicine, Dentistry or Sport Science.
 Other programmes, such as the Sutton Trust Summer Schools, have specific courses relevant to these subjects.
 Students interested in medical courses can also consider other initiatives such as Cambridge WAMS and the Widening Participation Medics Network.